← Medical Devices & Procedures

 What it is

 Radiofrequency ablation (RFA) is a minimally invasive procedure that uses heat generated by high-frequency electrical currents to destroy cancer cells.
-It is used to treat various types of cancers, including liver, kidney, and thyroid cancers.
+It is used to treat various types of cancers, including liver, breast, and pancreatic cancer.

 What research shows